anjtoanj/SalesforcePlaywrightTypescript/README.md

 ---

-----TO IMPROVE / MODIFY NOTES
+## AREAS TO IMPROVE / MODIFY

 -Login.spec.ts

-1. "TC : Verify if Enter key moves focus from username -> password -> Login Button"
+-1.
+"TC : Verify if Enter key moves focus from username -> password -> Login Button"
     //REWRITE THIS TEST > THIS IS NOT THE RIGHT WAY TO DO IT -- TO DO LATER

-2.  //write tests to handle blank username / pssword - TO DO LATER
+-2.  //write tests to handle blank username / pssword - TO DO LATER

 playwrightWrapper.ts 3.
 Hook to capture a screenshot if the test fails- TO DO LATER

-3. public async getLeadRowCount()
+-3. public async getLeadRowCount()
    - This method return wrong count if the no.of rows are more eg:56 due to timing issue in counting rows - TO BE FIXED LATER

-----TIPS
+# TIPS

--If npx playwright show-report is not showing the latest test run, it typically means that the HTML report was not updated after the latest test execution. npx playwright test --reporter=html npx playwright show-report
+--If npx playwright show-report is not showing the latest test run, it typically means that the HTML report was not updated after the latest test execution.
+-npx playwright test --reporter=html
+-npx playwright show-report

--To Debug
+--To Debug
-Check that the playwright-report/index.html timestamp is recent.
+-Check that the playwright-report/index.html timestamp is recent.
-Check npx playwright test output to confirm tests ran.
+-Check npx playwright test output to confirm tests ran.
-Re-run with verbose:
+-Re-run with verbose:
-npx playwright test --reporter=html --debug
+-npx playwright test --reporter=html --debug